HomeResourcesBlogInsights from the May Economic Nowcast

 This indicator measures the proportion of people whose income does not cover their expenditure each month.
 This is based on a 13-week rolling average to 13th April 2025.

-10.7% of people in the UK spent 120% of their income which is down 3.3% on the previous month.
+10.7% of people in our sample spent 120% of their income which is down 3.3% on the previous month.

 What to look out for next time:

-April saw household bills go up (Council Tax up by 5% and the energy price-cap up by £111 for a typical household, for example), and we will see the full impact of these increases in next month’s update.
+April saw household bills go up (Council Tax up by 5% and the energy price-cap up by £111 for a typical household, for example), and we shuould see more of the impact of these increases in next month’s update.
 However, a decrease in people living beyond their means alongside declining average wages could indicate people further tightening their belts in response to the economic environment, rather than an improvement in their financial wellbeing.

 SMB productivity